zeroeval/zeroeval-demo/README.md

-# Customer Service Chat App
+# ZeroEval Demo: Customer Service Chat App

-A simple customer service chat application that uses OpenAI's GPT to respond to user queries.
+This demo project showcases [ZeroEval](https://zeroeval.com), a platform for effortless A/B testing of LLMs in production.
+The app demonstrates how to implement our drop-in proxy endpoint and getting instant feedback on model performance from users through an example customer service chat application.

+## What is ZeroEval?

+ZeroEval provides a drop-in proxy endpoint that allows you to:

+- Split-test different AI models and prompts
+- Capture user feedback (thumbs up/down) on responses
+- Analyze which models perform better based on real user interaction
+- Make data-driven decisions about which models to use in production

-## Features
+## Demo Features

-- Clean, modern UI built with Next.js, React, and Tailwind CSS
-- Real-time interaction with OpenAI's GPT model
-- Thumbs up/down rating system for agent responses
-- Responsive design
+- **ZeroEval Proxy Integration**: Routes AI requests through ZeroEval's proxy endpoint
+- **Feedback Attribution**: Captures thumbs up/down ratings and ties them to specific completions

 ## Getting Started